doubles078/DanVsWorld/posts/first-time-foraging-chicken-of-the-woods.md

 ## ![Gif of chicken of the woods on a stump](/images/posts/first-foraged-chicken-of-the-woods/chickenofwoods.gif 'Gif of chicken of the woods on a stump')

-We brought the mushrooms back in a brown paper bag from our sandwiches, through them in the fridge, then divied them up later for each of us to try our own recipes.
+We brought the mushrooms back in a brown paper bag from our sandwiches, threw them in the fridge, then divied them up later for each of us to try our own recipes.
 A few days later, we all had some, cooked in different ways.
 Not only did no one get sick ☠️, our biggest concern as a first time mushroom forage, but the mushroom tasted incredible.
 In fact, it was by far the best meat/chicken whatever substitute I have ever encountered.
 I made a chicken carbonara of sorts, while Drew made fried and sauteed for two different meals.
 Envious of the fried...
 I can't wait until I get another opportunity to harvest.
 Until next time 🐔🌳.

 ![Chopped up mushrooms](/images/posts/first-foraged-chicken-of-the-woods/chopped-up-chicken.jpg 'Chopped up mushrooms')